Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Experiments and Validation

 \subsubsection{Quantile Point Estimation}

-Analogously to Section~\ref{sec:experiments-simulation}, the behavior of the two point estimators introduced in Section~\ref{sec:Quantiles-and-point-estimation} as well as the median of the bootstrap distribution are considered.
-Again, the primary criteria for assessing an estimator's performance are bias and RMSE.
+The behavior of the point estimators introduced in Section~\ref{sec:Quantiles-and-point-estimation} is investigated in this section \wrt two basic criteria: \begin{enumerate} \item Bias: the average difference between the estimator and the true value (here: the true quantile value). \item MSE/RMSE: combines bias and variability (spread) of the estimates relative to the true value. \end{enumerate} Based on the criteria above, an estimator with zero bias (unbiased) or less bias and a small RMSE is preferred.
 Note that calculating both bias and RMSE requires knowledge of the true (unknown) quantile values.
-In this case, the `true' quantile values are approximated by the sample quantile estimates derived from the extensive empirical distributions (up to \num{1000} observations).
+Here, the `true' quantile values are approximated by the sample quantile estimates derived from the extensive empirical distributions (up to \num{1000} observations).

+A estimator's behavior is empirically analyzed \wrt bias and RMSE across all settings of the three use cases, using \num{2000} simulation runs.
+Within a single simulation run there are drawn random samples of size 10, 15, 25, 50 from each of the extensive empirical distribution of an experiment setting and the corresponding point estimates for the quantiles are computed.
+For sake of simplicity, the experiment settings of every use case are aggregated to compute bias and RMSE of a quantile estimator.

-Figure~\ref{fig:all-use-cases-point-estimates-bias} illustrates the average of modulus bias and RMSE, normalized to the true quantile values, for various point estimators: sample quantile ($\hat{Q}$), interpolated quantile ($\hat{Q}_L$), and bootstrap median, across different quantile levels.
-The bootstrap distributions, used for estimating the bootstrap median, are based on \num{2000} bootstrap samples.
-The modulus relative bias is displayed as a bar plot, with the corresponding relative RMSE represented by a dot.
-Colors are used to differentiate the estimators.
+Figure~\ref{fig:all-use-cases-point-estimates-bias} shows the modulus bias and RMSE normalized to the true quantile values for various point estimators: sample quantile ($\hat{Q}$), and interpolated quantile ($\hat{Q}_L$).
+The modulus relative bias is represented as a bar plot, with the corresponding relative RMSE indicated by dots.
+The colors represent the different estimators.

 Figure~\ref{fig:all-use-cases-point-estimates-bias} shows the following key observations.
 As the sample size $n$ increases, both (modulus) bias and RMSE decrease overall.
 Along the quantile levels, a (skewed) U-shape is observed, with lower relative bias and RMSE in the middle quantiles.
+This illustrates the earlier point that quantiles are easier to estimate in the 'middle' of a distribution than in the tails.
+Moreover, upper quantiles are slightly easier to estimate than lower ones, with relative bias and RMSE being higher for lower quantiles.
 As the overall relative bias is quite small (with a maximum bias of approximately 1\%), there is little substantial or practical difference between the various estimators.
 Furthermore, the relative RMSE is in a comparable order for all estimators as well.
-The overall level of relative bias and RMSE is in contrast to the simulation cases shown in Figure~\ref{fig:simulation-point-estimates-bias} with overall bias levels far above 1\%.
-An interesting comparison can be made with the simulation results for the normal distribution, applying the three quantile point estimators.
-Figure~\ref{fig:simulation-normal-only-point-estimates-bias} illustrates these simulation results.